Skrylar/ImpromptuModular/README.md

 When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 The pulse width of the gates emitted corresponds to the pulse width of the clock.

-Although no **write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be perfomed using the CV inputs in the **expansion panel**.
+Although no **write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be performed using the CV inputs in the **expansion panel**.
 A write cursor is implicitly stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.

 ([Back to module list](#modules))